 The sticky substance used by ticks to anchor to their prey has potential as a bioadhesive.
 Kathryn Allen reports.

-Found in tall grass, ticks are tiny, wingless insects that anchor themselves to warm-blooded animals to feed on their blood.
+Found in tall grass, ticks are tiny, wingless arachnids that anchor themselves to warm-blooded animals to feed on their blood.
 Known for their strength in attaching themselves to skin, ticks have become the focus of researchers at the Medical University of Vienna and Vienna University of Technology, Austria, who aim to chemically recreate the protein-based, cement-like substance ticks use to latch on to their prey.

 The composition of the substance secreted by 300 ticks is being studied at the Medical University of Vienna.
 As ticks bite through a skin-like membrane, they secrete the adhesive substance, which is then collected and analysed.
 Later this year, the substance secreted by giant ticks in South Africa will also be studied.
 The researchers expect the substance produced by the giant ticks to be similar to that of the Austrian ticks, but it is hoped that, if there are differences, it will help them better understand the composition and mechanisms of both substances.

 Funded by the Austrian Science Fund, the study is part of the EU Cooperation in Science and Technology (COST) Action – an international network for collaborating on research projects.
 The COST Action European Network of Bioadhesion Expertise unites experts studying bio-adhesives.
 Various organisms, from bacteria to plants and animals, produce chemical substances to anchor themselves to surfaces.
 Some of these adhesives function better than their synthetic alternatives, withstanding broader temperature ranges and adapting to different environments.